pollaiolo/pollaiolo.github.io/_posts/2017-09-05-bouncing_balls.markdown

 What I'd like to show here is an introduction to how we can model physics laws in a virtual place and interact with it.
 The virtual space will be an html canvas, the physics law will be the [Newton's second law](https://en.wikipedia.org/wiki/Newton%27s_laws_of_motion) and our interaction will be through a [leap motion](https://www.leapmotion.com/) device.
 ## p5*js
-In this project I'm using [p5.js](https://p5js.org/) to help me with physics and rendering.
+In this project I'm using [p5*js](https://p5js.org/) to help me with physics and rendering.
 This library is quite popular and powerfull; it doesn't do anything more than calling a function once `setup()` and another one forever `draw()`.
-Let's create a new html page importing the libraries we'll use in this project:
+Let's start creating a new html page importing the libraries we'll use in this project:
 {%highlight html%}
 <!DOCTYPE html>
 <html>